2545 McCarthy Mall

 Students at UH Manoa have exceptional freedom in crafting their college experience.
 Students are able to explore connections between fields, engage in co-curricular activities, and develop unique combinations of majors, minors, and certificates.
 In addition to meeting all mandatory advising initiatives required by their major departments, declared Arts and Sciences majors meet with their advisors throughout their career at UH Manoa for clarification of degree requirements, individual concerns, and resolution of complex academic issues.

-Advising Center for the College of Languages, Linguistics & Literature
+Advising Center for the College of Arts & Humanities and Languages, Linguistics & Literature

 Honolulu, HI 96822